dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 ---

-Recently I have adquired a Raspberry pi 4 and decided to upgrade my [BirdNet-pi station Entrelomas](https://app.birdweather.com/data/K9kBtRztpJHkdiXSnfWyi3nr) to  BirdNET-Go [in the same location](https://app.birdweather.com/stations/18147).
+Recently I have adquired a Raspberry pi 4 and decided to upgrade my [BirdNet-Pi station Entrelomas](https://app.birdweather.com/data/K9kBtRztpJHkdiXSnfWyi3nr) to  BirdNET-Go [in the same location](https://app.birdweather.com/stations/18147).
 BirdNET-GO is a newer BirdNET-based project.

 # Real-Time Soundscape Analysis: Exploring BirdNET-Go and Custom Data Logging